phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 <a href="/img/Toronto Housing Completions 1981-2016 - bar chart2.png"><img src="/img/Toronto Housing Completions 1981-2016 - bar chart2.png"></a>
 </figure>

+Seeking to make our tax system more equitable, close "loopholes" and reorient which industries it incentivized,[^budget-1971] starting in 1972 and throughout the subsequent decades, the federal government implemented a series of changes to our income tax laws.

+It began to tax capital gains, changed the rate at which capital costs can be depreciated, which class of investor can claim capital cost deductions and removed the deduction of "soft costs".[^hswg-2001] Additionally, in 1991 the Goods and Services Tax was introduced, which increased the sales tax burden on new construction by almost 70 per cent.[^enemark-2017]

+Unfortunately, these changes were made with little, if any, consideration of their adverse consequences on our housing policy goals.[^clayton-1998] The practical effect of these changes were substantial, and made investment in rental housing less attractive for small investors[^miron-1995] since the manner in which an asset is depreciated can have a relatively large impact on after tax returns.[^hswg-2001]

 We could say that Ontario's rent controls, and the debate that led to their implementation in 1975, had a dramatic chilling effect, and that furthermore Ontario's 1992 Rent Control Act, which prevented landlords from recovering capital investments, sealed the deal entirely.